-A secondary driver is someone who regularly uses the vehicle, but doesn’t use it the most.
+A secondary driver on your insurance policy is someone who regularly uses the vehicle, but doesn’t use it the most.
 These drivers need to be added to the insurance policy for that vehicle.
 In practical terms, this is often a spouse who may be the primary driver of another vehicle but who might use your car from time to time.
-It also includes anyone who regularly gets behind the wheel of that vehicle, whether it’s a teenager, boy/girlfriend, parent, or friend.
+It also includes anyone who regularly gets behind the wheel of that vehicle, like a teen with a G2 driving in their mom’s car.

 The first of the second driver insurance rules is that anyone who uses your car regularly should be added to your policy.

 The insurance company will look at the driving record of the secondary driver and will usually charge an additional premium.
 This is because the risk increases when someone other than the primary driver takes the vehicle out of the garage.

 What if I don’t add a secondary driver?

 The short answer is: add them.
 If somebody can be deemed a secondary driver, insurance rules say you need to add them to your policy.
 Your insurer will help you ensure that your coverage is adequate to protect the drivers of the vehicles.
 This approach provides peace of mind and guarantees that you and those you love are protected, should anything happen.

 Don’t wait until your car insurance renewal to add frequent drivers, or else a claim could be denied on the grounds of misrepresentation.

 Another one of the second driver insurance rules is that insurance companies can deny claims if a driver wasn’t truthful about the level of risk for the policy in question.
 Adding a the appropriate people to your list protects you from that possibility because it paints a clear picture about the level of risk tied to your policy.

 Who needs to be added?

 Your insurance policy states that you need to add a driver to your policy if they use the vehicle “regularly.”
 That means someone who can be expected to drive the vehicle over a sustained period.